 Add the Brie, parsley, cranberries, chives and thyme to the bowl and gently mix with lightly floured hands, folding the dough over itself (this is where the flaky layers will form) until the ingredients are just combined.

-Turn the dough out onto the prepared sheet pan and use lightly floured hands to evenly distribute the dough into the pan.
+Turn the dough out onto the prepared sheet pan and use lightly floured hands to evenly distribute the dough into the prepared pan.
 Using a paring knife, gently score 24 squares on top of the dough, making sure the knife does not cut through to the bottom of the biscuit.
 (If baking the biscuits the following day, cover gently with plastic wrap at this point and refrigerate up to 24 hours.)

 Brush the top of the dough with more buttermilk.
 Bake until the biscuit top is lightly browned, 12 to 14 minutes.
 Cool in the pan for 5 minutes, then use a paring knife to follow the score marks to cut through the biscuits.